onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 }
 ```

-Since the user's balance is not set to 0 until the very end of the function, the second (and later) invocations will still succeed, and will withdraw the balance over and over again.
+Since the user's balance is not set to 0 until the very end of the function, the second (and later) invocations will still succeed and will withdraw the balance over and over again.

 !!!
 Factoid
     A DAO is a Decentralized Autonomous Organization.
-Its goal is to codify the rules and decisionmaking apparatus of an organization, eliminating the need for documents and people in governing, creating a structure with decentralized control.
+Its goal is to codify the rules and decision-making apparatus of an organization, eliminating the need for documents and people in governing, creating a structure with decentralized control.

     On June 17th 2016, [The DAO](https://www.coindesk.com/understanding-dao-hack-journalists) was hacked and 3.6 million Ether ($50 Million) were stolen using the first reentrancy attack.